 As the characteristics of armed conflict and other situations of violence evolve—including a multiplicity of armed groups designated as “terrorists” by the UN Security Council and member states—there is a need to examine counterterrorism policies and humanitarian needs in a holistic manner.
 As member states, including the heads of their counterterrorism agencies, gather to discuss the evolution of counterterrorism in an age of transformative technology, greater attention should be given to the need to safeguard humanitarian action, as foreseen by Pillar IV of the GCTS and by relevant Security Council resolutions.

-Panelists will analyze how UN member states and the UN system can concurrently address two considerable challenges they face over the next decade: an evolving terrorist threat and unprecedented humanitarian needs.
-Taking into account Pillar IV of the Global Counter-Terrorism Strategy and relevant UN Security Council resolutions, they will discuss ways to ensure that counterterrorism efforts do not reduce the space for humanitarian actors to operate when and where needed.
-In particular, panelists will highlight how member states and the UN Global Counter-Terrorism Coordination Compact can best promote and facilitate humanitarian activities.
-There will be time dedicated to discussion and Q&A.
+Panelists analyzed how UN member states and the UN system can concurrently address two considerable challenges they face over the next decade: an evolving terrorist threat and unprecedented humanitarian needs.
+Taking into account Pillar IV of the Global Counter-Terrorism Strategy and relevant UN Security Council resolutions, they discussed ways to ensure that counterterrorism efforts do not reduce the space for humanitarian actors to operate when and where needed.
+In particular, panelists highlighted how member states and the UN Global Counter-Terrorism Coordination Compact can best promote and facilitate humanitarian activities.

 Mr. Zeid Ra’ad Al Hussein, IPI President